revloc063/music/README.md

 # music
 # Song Gallery
-## Displays songs
+-Displays songs
-## You can delete songs from the gallery (but it won't delete them from playlists)
-## You can add songs to the various playlists by clicking the respective buttons
+-You can delete songs from the gallery (but it won't delete them from playlists) -You can add songs to the various playlists by clicking the respective buttons
 # Create Songs
 -You can create a song
 -The song should display below the inputs once you succesfully create it